AEG G.IV

 The AEG G.IV was a biplane bomber aircraft designed and produced by the German aircraft manufacturer Allgemeine Elektrizitäts-Gesellschaft.
 It saw action during the First World War with the Luftstreitkräfte (Imperial German Army Air Service).

 The G.IV was developed from the AEG G.III, featuring various refinements to power, bomb-load, and dimensions; specifically, it featured double the bomb capacity of the AEG G.II.
 Introduced to service during late 1916, the G.IV managed to achieve some operational success in both reconnaissance and direct combat missions.
-Because of its relatively short range, the G.IV served mainly as a tactical bomber and thus operated close to the front lines.
-It initially flew both day and night operations in France, Romania, Greece and Italy, but was increasingly restricted to night missions as the conflict progressed.
+Because of its relatively short range, the G.IV served mainly as a tactical bomber, thus it operated close to the front lines.
+It initially flew both day and night operations in France, Romania, Greece, and Italy, but was increasingly restricted to night missions as the conflict progressed.
 Many night operations were considered nuisance raids, conducting without any specific targets other than the intention of disrupting enemy activity at night and achieving some collateral damage at best.

 Some officials concluded that the G.IV was still inadequate in terms of offensive capacity and performance, thus further improvements were sought.
-A single specialised G.IV was converted into an armored, anti-tank gunship, the G.IVk (Kanone) with two 20 mm Becker cannon, but it did not see action.
-The G.IV would be the last in the series to see action as, while development of the improved G.V did proceed, the Armistice of 1918 that brought an end to the combat came into effect before this successor could become operational.
+A single specialised G.IV was converted into an armored, antitank gunship, the G.IVk (Kanone) with two 20 mm Becker cannon, but it did not see action.
+The G.IV was the last in the series to see action, as while development of the improved G.V did proceed, the Armistice of 1918 that brought an end to the combat came into effect before this successor could become operational.

 Design and development

-The Allgemeine Elektricitäts-Gesellschaft (A.E.G.)
-G.IV was derived from the earlier G.III; according to the aviation historians Peter Gray and Owen Thetford, it was only a slight refinement of its predecessor.
+The Allgemeine Elektricitäts-Gesellschaft (AEG) G.IV was derived from the earlier G.III; according to the aviation historians Peter Gray and Owen Thetford, it was only a slight refinement of its predecessor.
 Designed from the onset to operate as a tactical bomber, the designers opted to incorporate various relatively modern technologies of the era, including onboard radios and electrically heated suits for the crew.

-Unlike the other German twin-engined Großflugzeug-class ("G") bombers, such as the Gotha G.V and the Friedrichshafen G.III, the G.IV featured an all-metal welded-tube frame that made the aircraft considerably more durable than most of its contemporaries.
-This design choice resulted in a relatively high structural weight despite its compact size for a twin-engine aircraft.
-The fuselage was constructed as one complete unit, instead of using sub-assemblies.
-In addition to the fuselage, the tail unit also made use of steel tube construction.
+Unlike the other German twin-engined Großflugzeug-class ("G") bombers, such as the Gotha G.V and the Friedrichshafen G.III, the G.IV featured an all-metal, welded-tube frame that made the aircraft considerably more durable than most of its contemporaries.
+This design choice resulted in a relatively high structural weight despite its compact size for a twin-engined aircraft.
+The fuselage was constructed as one complete unit, instead of using subassemblies.
+In addition to the fuselage, the tail unit also made use of steel-tube construction.
 Aside from plywood paneling on the nose, the exterior was covered by fabric.
 The tail unit featured a particularly tall rudder, which necessitated unconventional bracing to the upper longeron; the tail fins also featured a relatively unorthodox high camber.